Valtellina: 18th and 19th centuries

-In 1797 the growing power of the First French Republic created the Cisalpine Republic in Northern Italy.
+In 1797, the growing power of the First French Republic created the Cisalpine Republic in Northern Italy.
 On 10 October 1797, the French supported a revolt in the Valtellina against the Graubünden (Grisons in French and English), and it joined the Cisalpine Republic.

 After the Congress of Vienna in 1815, the Valtellina became part of the Kingdom of Lombardy–Venetia, which was a constituent land of the Austrian Empire.
-In 1859 it came, together with Lombardy, to the Kingdom of Sardinia, and finally in 1861 it became part of the Kingdom of Italy.
+Together with Lombardy, it came to the Kingdom of Sardinia in 1859 and finally became part of the Kingdom of Italy in 1861.

-At the end of the 19th century, there was substantial migration out of the Valtellina for reasons of the prevailing economically depressed conditions of the region and for young men to avoid conscription.
-Australia, especially Western Australia, was a popular destination for such migrants.
+There was substantial migration out of the Valtellina at the end of the 19th century, for reasons of the prevailing economically depressed conditions of the region and for young men to avoid conscription.
+Australia was a popular destination for such migrants, especially Western Australia.

-Industrially, the area is famous as the home of the world's first mainline electrified railway.
-The electrification of the Ferrovia della Valtellina took place in 1902, using three-phase power at 3,600 V, with a maximum speed of 70 km/h.
-The system was designed by the brilliant Hungarian engineer Kálmán Kandó who was employed by the main contractors the Budapest-based Ganz company.
+Industrially, the area is famous for being the home of the world's first mainline electrified railway.
+The electrification of the Ferrovia della Valtellina took place in 1902, using three-phase power at 3,600 volts, with a maximum speed of 70 km/h.
+The system was designed by Hungarian engineer Kálmán Kandó who was employed by the main contractors, the Budapest-based Ganz company.